nus-cs2103-AY2223S1/tp/docs/tutorials/AddRemark.md

 <div markdown="span" class="alert alert-warning">

 :exclamation: You must delete HealthContact’s storage file located at `/data/healthcontact.json` before running it!
-Not doing so will cause HealthContact to default to an empty health contact!
+Not doing so will cause HealthContact to default to an empty HealthContact!

 </div>